Samu Tuomaala

-Samu Tuomaala (born 8 January 2003) is a Finnish professional ice hockey forward who is currently playing with Oulun Kärpät in the Liiga on loan as a prospect under contract to the Philadelphia Flyers of the National Hockey League (NHL).
+Samu Tuomaala (born 8 January 2003) is a Finnish professional ice hockey forward who is currently playing with Texas Stars in the American Hockey League (AHL) as a prospect under contract to the Dallas Stars of the National Hockey League (NHL).
+He was drafted 46th overall in the second round of the 2021 NHL entry draft by the Philadelphia Flyers, with whose organization he played parts of three seasons before being traded to Dallas in 2025.

 Playing career

 Tuomaala made his professional debut playing with Kärpät of the Finnish Liiga.
 Tuomaala was a top-rated prospect in the 2021 NHL Entry Draft., and was selected in the second-round, 46th overall, by the Philadelphia Flyers.

 On 15 August 2021, Tuomaala immediately moved to North America following the draft and was signed to a three-year, entry-level contract with the Flyers.

+One month into the 2025–26 season, on October 30, 2025, the Flyers traded Tuomaala to the Dallas Stars in exchange for Christian Kyrou.

+International play

+Tuomaala represented Finland at the 2021 IIHF World U18 Championships where he recorded five goals and six assists in seven games.